totoygamingyt/roblox-web-apis/README.md

 ## Web APIs
-*Endpoints on the www subdomain are most likely deprecated, and could be removed by Roblox at any time.*
+*Endpoints on the www, assetgame, and api subdomains are most likely deprecated, and could be removed by Roblox at any time.*

 ### Universe APIs
 <details><summary>Get the private server instances of a universe that the authenticated user can access</summary>